mikepqr/real-estate-scrape-eg/README.md

 ## Usage: recurring job

-1. Sign up for [Proxybot](https://proxybot.io/) and make a note of your API key.
+1. Sign up for [ScraperBox](https://scraperbox.com/) and make a note of your API key.
+The free account is enough to get started.
-   A free account is enough to use this scraper for a few weeks, at which point a couple of dollars will buy you enough Proxybot credits to last for the remainder of your mortgage.

 2. Fork this repository on GitHub and commit a change deleting the file data.csv.

-3. Under Settings > Secrets, configure environment variables containing the URLs of the address on Redfin and Zillow and your Proxybot key:
+3. Under Settings > Secrets, configure environment variables containing the URLs of the address on Redfin and Zillow and your ScraperBox key:
     - `REDFIN_URL`, e.g.
       `https://www.redfin.com/CA/Los-Angeles/594-S-Mapleton-Dr-90024/home/6824711`
     - `ZILLOW_URL`, e.g.
       `https://www.zillow.com/homedetails/594-S-Mapleton-Dr-Los-Angeles-CA-90024/20524417_zpid/`
-    - `PROXYBOT_KEY`, e.g.`abcdefqwert12345`
+    - `SCRAPERBOX_KEY`, e.g.`abcdefqwert12345`

 The scraping job runs every day at 5am UTC.
 Come back in 24 hours and you should find `data.csv` in your forked repository.
 Come back a few days later and you